Skip to content

 Clay is the Way

-In our ceramic studio, students learn the basics of hand-building techniques such as pinching, coil-building, and slab-building, as well as the ins and outs of throwing on the pottery wheel.
+In our Ceramics studio, students learn the basics of hand-building techniques such as pinching, coil-building, and slab-building, as well as the ins and outs of throwing on the pottery wheel.
 We introduce students to a variety of surface treatments such as sgraffito, underglaze, wax resist, glazing, and so much more!
-There is no grading, lessons, or assignments in our after-school programming, meaning no pressure!
+There is no grading, no lessons, no assignments in our after-school programming – meaning, no pressure!

-Our instructors work side by side with students to ensure a full understanding, and provide individualized instruction to best meet their needs.
+Our instructors work side-by-side with students to ensure a full understanding of processes and provide individualized instruction to best meet their needs.
 Any and all skill levels are welcome.
-Instructors provide students with a base knowledge of the material, so students are welcome to create whatever they would like!
+Instructors provide students with a base knowledge of the material so students are welcome to create whatever they would like!

 Metal Arts